autruonggiang/IT007-OS-Lab/README.md

-# IT007 - Operation System
+# IT007 - Operation System's lab

 Term 2 (2022-2023).